June 29. Kazinform's timeline of major events

 1992 - The Republic of Kazakhstan and the Socialist Republic of Vietnam, the Republic of Kazakhstan and the Democratic Socialist Republic of Sri Lanka, the Republic of Kazakhstan and the Republic of Guinea exchange diplomatic notes on the establishment of diplomatic relations.

-1998 – A bust of well-known Kazakh poet, historian, and philosopher Mukhammad Khaidar Dulati is unveiled at the Taraz State University.
+1998 – A bust of well-known poet, historian, and philosopher Mukhammad Khaidar Dulati is installed at the Taraz State University.

-2001 - «Astana - The New City» Special Economic Zone with the total area of 7 634.71 ha is established in the Kazakh capital.
+2001 - «Astana, The New City» Special Economic Zone is established in the Kazakh capital.

-2010 - A ship-repair yard begins functioning at the port of Bautino in Mangistau region.
+2010 - A ship-repair yard starts operating at the port of Bautino in Mangistau region.

+2015 - Having considered the petition of Sagit Dzhaksybayev, Chairman of the National Cultural Autonomy of the Kazakhs in the Republic of Tatarstan, and the recommendations of the Toponymy Commission of the Municipality of Kazan, the city mayor's office renames Esperanto Street into Nursultan Nazarbayev Street.

 2018 – Geneva (Switzerland) hosts the signing ceremony of the International Cooperation Agreement between the Government of the Republic of Kazakhstan and the European Organization for Nuclear Research (CERN) related to cooperation in science and technology.